SARL-PLUS/RL_bootcamp_tutorial/README.md

 Part II:

    1. Elements of model-based RL
-   2. Elements of MPC design and optimization
+   2. Elements of data-driven MPC design and optimization
    3. Gaussian processes in a nut-shell
-   4. Running GP-MPC on the AWAKE
+   4. Running GP-MPC on the AWAKE environment
-   5. Alternative advanced approaches
+   5. Alternative advanced ideas - non-stationary, masking,

 ## Open questions for the programmes - these are the notes I took during our discussions:
 1. MDP shaping as a part of the tutorial also as a contest?